• Menu

 New homeowners should be aware of these safety hazards and take certain precautions when planning their home design.
 Depending on the site’s location, homeowners may be required to purchase adequate insurance to protect against natural disasters.
 Local ordinances and building codes may require specific accommodations in areas prone to flooding or severe storms.

-Some Missourians build a storm cellar or panic room to shelter in during a tornado.
+Some Missourians build a storm shelter or panic room to shelter in during a tornado.
 It’s a good idea to examine your home plans to make sure there is one or more rooms that do not have windows.
 Staying away from windows is imperative during a weather emergency.
 Areas prone to flooding may prohibit new home construction or restrict certain types of foundations that are more likely to be damaged in stormy conditions.

 Expected Cost

-According to HomeAdvisor, the average cost to build a new home in Missouri is $226,760.
+The average cost to build a new home in Missouri is $226,760.
 This is just below the nationwide average of $280,522.
 The total cost of the new home project depends on the location, design, size, and cost of materials and labor.
 For example, the cost to build a new home in Saint Louis is typically between $115 and $160 per square foot, which is in line with the U.S. average of $100 to $200 per square foot.

 Construction Timeline